Duchess Meghan Reportedly Nicknamed ‘Tungsten’ By Prince Charles

 — Courtney Pochin (@courtneypochin) July 9, 2018

-Queen Elizabeth: Speaking of Queens, none other than the reigning Sovereign has quite a few nicknames.
+Queen Elizabeth: Speaking of queens, none other than the reigning sovereign has quite a few nicknames.
 Considering her advanced age, she’s had plenty of time to earn them.
-For example, if you watch Netflix’ The Crown, you know that she’s oft been called “Lillibet,” a diminutive of her name.
+For example, if you watch Netflix’s The Crown, you know that she’s oft been called “Lillibet,” a diminutive of her name.
 Her daughter-in-law, Kate, calls her “Mama,” according to English magazine Heart, while her husband calls her “Sausage,” for reasons perhaps best not explored here.
 To Prince William, she’s known as “Gary,” owing to the fact that, as a little lad, he couldn’t pronounce “Grandma.”

-“Apparently this came to light when William fell over as a child and started crying out for someone called ‘Gary’.
+“Apparently this came to light when William fell over as a child and started crying out for someone called ‘Gary.’
 A member of staff asked who that was and the Queen replied: ‘I’m Gary, he hasn’t learned to say Granny yet.'”

 Queen #Elizabeth (91) and Duke of #Edinburgh (95)